TrinityCore/tc-wiki/database/335/world/quest_template_addon.md

 &nbsp;

 ### SourceSpellID
-Spell id from Spell.dbc cast on player when quest is started.
+[Spell ID](/files/DBC/335/spell#id) cast on player when quest is started.
 Can be a buff or a learning spell.
 &nbsp;

 ### PrevQuestID